allanchristiancarlos/default-term/README.md

 ## Notes
 * Everytime you change a default term you need to deactivate and activate the plugin to save the terms to the database.

+## TODO
+* Add a backend UI for setting the default taxonomy term